tides of education have flowed for centuries between imposed structure

-Group Time IS a teacher-directed period of our day, a twenty-minute to half-hour period at the end of each of the morning and afternoon sessions.
+Group Time IS a teacher-directed period of our day, a twenty-minute period at the end of each morning and beginning of each afternoon.
 In the mornings, we think a short time of enjoyable togetherness (songs, dancing, games, discussions, stories) helps build community.
 In the afternoon we put more emphasis on kindergarten readiness skills—listening and teamwork practices, literacy and numeracy games, and fine and large motor exercises.